1906 Vanderbilt Commodores football team: Week 9: Sewanee

-Post-season
+Postseason

 Vanderbilt won an SIAA championship.
 Coach McGugin called the Carlisle victory "the crowning feat of the Southern Intercollegiate Athletic Association season."

 Dan Blake, Owsley Manier, and Joe Pritchard all graduated.
 Manier went on to receive an M. D. from the University of Pennsylvania, and played one season on the football team.
 "But his effectiveness at Pennsylvania was lessened by the attempt of the coaches to change his style of bucking a line from the low, plunging dive to running into it erect, knees drawn high and great dependence upon his companion backs to "hike" him."
 At Penn he was shifted to halfback, and mostly used for swift plunges into the line.
 Penn defeated Michigan, exacting revenge for the multiple losses suffered by Manier to Michigan at Vanderbilt.

 Dan Blake went on to coach at Hopkinsville High School in Hopkinsville, Kentucky.
 While there he was manager of the electric light and gas plants of the Kentucky Public Service Company.
 Pritchard coached at LSU for part of one season and was later a Presbyterian dental missionary at Luebo in the Congo until he was forced to return to the United States due to poor health sometime before 1915.